graham/genie/readme_requests.md

 Genie Requests builds off a concept I've explored in previous projects ([Nydus](https://github.com/graham/nydus) | [Jafar](http://github.com/graham/jafar_old) | [Jafar2](http://github.com/graham/jafar)) in an attempt to streamline the client side of making requests.

 In any larger organization, the structure and type of requests is often determined by a backend team, (server team), and the implementation is a mix of front-end and back-end engineers.
 In some cases even things as simple as [CSRF](http://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks are not protected against simply because the front end engineer hasn't run into it as an issue before (once they do, they never forget).
-More often than not, security plays a massive role in how URL schemes are defined, (get vs post, etc etc etc).
+More often than not, security plays a massive role in how URL schemes are defined, (get vs post, auth, etc).

 Genie Requests is an attempt to ensure that those decisions are made by the backend team, and that they make it easy for the front end team to manage.